Duncan Hector Turf Care

 • Soluble Iron is very low cost and can be used to control Moss and fungal diseases such as Red Thread, Dollar Spot and Fusarium.

 In my view most sprayers are far too expensive and often not suitable for croquet lawns.
-For this reason I now build my own brand of sprayers designed specifically for croquet lawns and based on generic tanks and branded pumps.
+For this reason I now build my own brand of sprayers designed specifically for croquet lawns.

 Picture